 But which factors are most important to ensure your images are findable and don’t slow down your site?
 Here are 14 important image optimization tips you need to know.

 How To Find the Right Image For The SEO Optimization?

-It’s always better to use original images – those you have taken yourself – than stock photos.
+Using original images – those you have taken yourself – is always better than stock photos.
 Your team page needs pictures of your actual team.
 So, not this dude on the right or one of his stock photo friends.
-Off-topic: never mind that dude needs a haircut.
+Off-topic: never mind, that dude needs a haircut.